MicrosoftDocs/microsoft-365-community/Community/working-with-cascading-lists-in-sharepoint-and-powerapps.md

 Cascading is useful when you have several lists that are related to each other and you only want to see the relevant options based on a previous selection.

-We wil illustrate this with a scenario.
+We will illustrate this with a scenario.
 Our ambition is to create an awesome list of great innovations from various countries and to be able to cascade the innovations based on the choice of region, filtering the countries for the specific region.

 ## 1. SharePoint Lists